reshmashelar/WDPTest/README.md

     5. See below for npm tasks to build and serve the project

 	-use "http-server <project folder path>" to start server and hit "localhost:8080"

-  # I have developed this project using AngularJS 1, SPA JS framework.
+#I have developed this project using AngularJS 1, SPA JS framework